Watford Gap services

 Roadchef's first Carvery Express opened here on the northbound side in September 2015.
 It was removed in 2017 following an unsuccessful trial.

 A new LEON restaurant opened on the southbound side on 24 November 2021 in place of the Chozen Noodle unit.
-The Chozen Noodle unit will return in early December 2021 in the form of a hybrid unit alongside The Breakfast Kitchen.
+The Fresh Food Cafe unit was also replaced with a new Garden Square Deli unit in late December 2021 which offers Chozen Noodle products as well as New York Bakery products.

 Western Power Distribution is planning to increase the electricity capacity at Watford Gap, to allow it to potentially become a charging hub in the future.